 European Baccalaureate: 80% with 8.5 in English.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

 Were committed to identifying the best possible applicants, regardless of personal circumstances or background.

 Access to Leeds is an alternative admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.

 Find out more about Access to Leeds and alternative admissions.

-Typical Access to Leeds offer: ABB including A in English at A Level and pass Access to Leeds.
+Typical Access to Leeds offer: BBB including English (Language, Literature or Language and Literature) at A Level and pass Access to Leeds

 We accept a range of international equivalent qualifications.
 Contact the Undergraduate Admissions Office for more information.

 International students who do not meet the academic requirements for undergraduate study may be able to study the University of Leeds International Foundation Year.
 This gives you the opportunity to study on campus, be taught by University of Leeds academics and progress onto a wide range of Leeds undergraduate courses.
 Find out more about International Foundation Year programmes.